Toddler remains missing 5 years after Georgia tornado

 Detrez Green was 2 years old when his parents reported him missing on Jan.
-22, 2017, after a tornado his Dougherty County.
+22, 2017, after a tornado hit Dougherty County.

 The Georgia Bureau of Investigation says it is still looking for Green, who would be 7 today, and still occasionally receives tips, WALB-TV reported.